 Proof.
-If we perform a single row operation on an augmented matrix, it will have the same effect as if we did the analogous equation operation on the corresponding system of equations.
-By exactly the same methods as we used in the proof of Theorem EOPSS we can see that each of these row operations will preserve the set of solutions for the corresponding system of equations.
+If we perform a single row operation on an augmented matrix, it will have the same effect as if we did the analogous equation operation on the system of equations the matrix represents.
+By exactly the same methods as we used in the proof of Theorem EOPSS we can see that each of these row operations will preserve the set of solutions for the system of equations the matrix represents.

-So at this point, our strategy is to begin with a system of equations, represent it by an augmented matrix, perform row operations (which will preserve solutions for the corresponding systems) to get a "simpler" augmented matrix, convert back to a "simpler" system of equations and then solve that system, knowing that its solutions are those of the original system.
-Here's a rehash of Example US as an exercise in using our new tools.
+So at this point, our strategy is to begin with a system of equations, represent the system by an augmented matrix, perform row operations (which will preserve solutions for the system) to get a "simpler" augmented matrix, convert back to a "simpler" system of equations and then solve that system, knowing that its solutions are those of the original system.
+Here is a rehash of Example US as an exercise in using our new tools.